trapexit/mergerfs/mkdocs/docs/setup/build.md

 ## Generic Linux

-Have git, g++ or clang, make, python installed.
+Have git, g++ or clang, make installed.

 ```